2huch/dmenu_custom/README.md

 + lineheight
 + xyz

 `-bo` require a value that sets the border width, `-c` is a standalone arg that centers dmenu.

+borders are supported even in "docked" mode (the default positionning method)

 ## original README :